Kishor-Malakar/Dictionary/README.md

 # Dictionary

-This program is written in Python which fetches data from JSON file and gives us the meaning of our desired words.
+This program was written in Python which fetches data from JSON file and gives us the meaning of our desired words.